 The goal of our fundus photography center in Miami is to offer our patients with tailored and comprehensive treatment, while ensuring that they have the utmost care and guidance in maintaining their best eye health.

 Fundus photography is a non-invasive imaging procedure that takes detailed photos of the back of your eye, including blood vessels, the optic nerve, and the retina.
 The primary goal of the examination is to obtain high-resolution photographs of these structures with a bright flash of light and a specialized camera.
 The photos obtained during the exam give significant documentation and allow for comparisons over time.
-Thus, retinal screening photography assists your eye doctor in developing a treatment strategy for the specific eye ailment.
+Thus, retinal screening photography assists your best retina doctor in developing a treatment strategy for the specific eye ailment.

 More importantly, fundus photography is a cost-effective screening procedure and patients can take advantage of it for timely diagnosis, consultations, opinions, and tailored treatment.